How Long Should Your Free Trial Period Be?

 Interactive walkthroughs encourage the user to engage with the product by completing an action before moving forward.
 This allows users to learn by doing rather than clicking “next”.

 It makes the entire trial period more engaging.
-Customers learn how to do essential actions by actually trying them out for themselves at the moment.
+Customers learn how to do essential actions by actually trying them out for themselves.
+Here’s an example of an interactive walkthrough from Attention Insights that is built using Userpilot:

 First 2 days of a free trial